 After straightening; Photo credit: https://www.instagram.com/winkdbyannie/

-- Most people have slightly upward-growing, more or less straight or slightly downward growing lashes.
-The recommended curling times should be followed for those lashes.
+• Most people have slightly upward-growing, more or less straight, or somewhat downward-growing lashes.
+The recommended processing times should be followed for those lashes.

-- Noticeably downward-growing lashes require longer processing times than recommended.
-Depending on the brand, usually 1-5 minutes extra processing time of the curling lotion is needed because it takes more effort to lift very downward-growing lashes to the same level as expected with straight-growing lashes.
+• Noticeably downward-growing lashes require longer processing times than recommended.
+Depending on the brand, usually 1-5 minutes extra processing time for the curling lotion is needed because it takes more effort to lift very downward-growing lashes to the same level as expected with straight-growing lashes.

-- Lashes with uneven growth direction (i.e., some lashes growing straight) and the rest (usually in the outer corner) growing downward should be treated with Easy Lift for an even result, or different curling lotion processing times should be used if you work with a different brand.
-If you use the same curling lotion processing times on the whole lash line the outcome will be uneven – downward-growing lashes will not be as lifted as the rest.
+• Lashes with uneven growth direction (i.e., some lashes growing straight) and the rest (usually in the outer corner) growing downward should be treated with Easy Lift for a precise result, or different curling lotion processing times should be used if you work with another brand.
+If you use the exact curling lotion processing times on the whole lash line, the outcome will be uneven – downward-growing lashes will not be as lifted as the rest.